 We coordinate a program called Trees for Tribs (Tribs as in tributaries) that provides free trees and shrubs for planting next to tributary streams.
-Program staff members help applicants select plants and design a planting plan, and provide other technical assistance during and after planting events.
+Program members help applicants select plants and design a planting plan, and provide other technical assistance during and after planting events.

 The program harnesses the energy of local volunteers to plant and provide long-term maintenance.
 Local watershed groups and other partners help identify planting sites and recruit volunteers.
 Anyone with streamside property can apply, but the program gives highest priority to public and highly visible sites.